cch0/vertx-graal-native-image/docs/external_files.md

 When `logback.xml` is built it, it is available at `/logback.xml`.

-To override the existing built-in `logback.xml`, we place the external `logback.xml` file along side with the `demo-native`.
+To override the existing built together with the application `logback.xml`, we place the external `logback.xml` file along side with the application binary `demo-native`.

 ```